 Butter In Your Coffee

-Just Another Hyped Up Health Fad?
+Just Another Fad?

 I think the latter part is truly the key to the mania behind Bulletproof coffee being sustainable, which is butter blended in your coffee simply tastes awesome.
 That is driving the continued enthusiasm for this odd beverage concept.
 If it induced any sort of sour reaction to the sacred ritual of coffee consumption it would have been dead on arrival.

 Conditioned To Fear Fat

 The process for making Bulletproof Coffee is explained here by the man Dave Asprey himself.
 Please note the importance of the butter being grass-fed and unsalted while the coffee should be organic.
 These particulars will help ensure the cleanest and most maximized boost of energy possible.